Celebrating Saint Patrick's Day is big news these days. Not only in Ireland but around the world.

 It seems odd to think of March passing each year without St. Patricks Day.

-Whatever you're doing on March 17, slΓ‘inte (cheers) and have a very Happy St Patricks Day!
+Whatever you're doing on March 17, raise a glass and say slΓ‘inte (cheers) to have a very Happy St Patricks Day!

 Border between sections